makerportal/rpi-pico-ws2812/README.md

 # Activate the state machine
 state_mach.active(1)
 ```
-The snippet of code given above will be used for each algorithm used to test the 16-pixel WS2812 LED right light.
+The snippet of code given above will be used for each algorithm used to test the 16-pixel WS2812 LED ring light.

 <a id="simple"></a>
 # - Simple LED Array Loop -